 Why Do Organizations Conduct Security Awareness Training?

-Cybersecurity awareness training has a critical role to play in minimizing the serious cybersecurity threats posed to end users by phishing attacks and social engineering.
-Key training topics typically include password protection, management, privacy, email/phishing security, web/internet security, and physical and office security.
+Cybersecurity awareness training is critical in minimizing the serious cybersecurity threats posed to end users by phishing attacks and social engineering.
+Key training topics typically include password protection and management, privacy, email/phishing security, web/internet security, and physical and office security.

 why conduct security awareness training

-As these statistics suggest, some organizations use security awareness training simply because they must, in order to comply with external or internal requirements.
-But this training also makes financial sense, according to the report: “an incremental investment in security awareness training results in a median reduction in the annualized risk of phishing attacks of about 50%, and a median annual return on investment of about 5 times.”
+As these statistics suggest, some organizations use security awareness training simply because they must comply with external or internal requirements.
+But this training also makes financial sense.
+According to the report, “An incremental investment in security awareness training results in a median reduction in the annualized risk of phishing attacks of about 50%, and a median annual return on investment of about 5 times.”

 The Evolution of Security Awareness Training

-While the core concepts of cybersecurity awareness training aren’t new, it has reached mainstream consciousness relatively recently.
-One indication of its emergence was the 2004 launch of National Cyber Security Awareness Month.
-The initiative, by the National Cyber Security Alliance and US Department of Homeland Security, was intended to help people stay safer and more secure online, encouraging such practices as the regular updating of antivirus software.
+While the core concepts of cybersecurity awareness training aren’t new, they have reached mainstream consciousness relatively recently.
+One indication of its emergence was the 2004 launch of National Cybersecurity Awareness Month.
+The initiative, by the National Cybersecurity Alliance and the US Department of Homeland Security, was intended to help people stay safer and more secure online, encouraging such practices as regularly updating antivirus software.

 Since then, the annual awareness month has inspired similar events in other countries, expanded its themes and content, and drawn increased participation across industries and government, as well as universities, nonprofits, and the general public.